Skip to content

 from qufin.hedging.delta import DeltaHedger

-from qufin.options.classical.black_scholes import bs_greeks
+from qufin.options.classical.black_scholes import price_and_greeks

-# Hedge a short call position
+# Current hedge ratio for a call position

-greeks = bs_greeks(s=100, k=105, sigma=0.2, r=0.05, T=1.0)
+greeks = price_and_greeks(s=100, k=105, sigma=0.2, r=0.05, T=1.0, option_type="call")

-hedge_ratio = greeks["delta"] # Buy this many shares per option sold
+hedge_ratio = greeks.delta # Buy this many shares per option sold

 Discrete Delta Hedging Backtest